adityaupadhyaycoder/js-refresh/arrayMethodsNotes/map.md

           console.log(result); // Output: [2, 4, 6]

-# CQ-2:-> What is need for returning the same array as the third argument inside the callback function ?
+# CQ-2: What is need for returning the same array as the third argument inside the callback function ?

-Ans:->
+Ans:

 1. If we have generic function to pass inside map as callback then it has no context what array it's being used for.
 2. The third argument can be useful when we are chaining several array methods